 Conestoga College School of Health & Life Sciences has been given the mandate to prepare PSW and Supportive Care Providers.
 The Province of Ontario expects the college to graduate PSW and Supportive Care Providers who meet the Ministry of Colleges and Universities (MCU) vocational standards that have been established for the profession.

 Personal Support Workers function in a dependent and interdependent environment.
-The majority of the time, the care provider's involvement in the care at the recipient's side is of an independent nature, when direct supervision of an action is not always possible.
-There is an implicit trust by the client that the Personal Support Worker and Supportive Care Provider is an ethical, moral, and competent person.
-It is the responsibility of the School of Health & Life Sciences to ensure that every graduate is capable of functioning in accordance with the professional standards expected of all health sciences disciplines.
-As students preparing to become professionals, it is imperative that behaviours and attitudes reflect standards that are endorsed by Conestoga College and your chosen profession.
+The client has implicit trust that the Personal Support Worker and Supportive Care Provider is an ethical, moral, and competent person.
+It is the responsibility of the School of Health & Life Sciences to ensure that every graduate is capable of functioning in accordance with the professional standards expected of all health care disciplines.
+As students prepare to become professionals, it is imperative that behaviours and attitudes reflect standards that Conestoga College and your chosen profession endorse.

 Students are expected to behave in accordance with College policies regarding behaviour.
 These policies include: